 Method 2: Use the Accessibility Keyboard

-If the Escape key is not working using the first method, follow this step.
+Follow this step if the Escape key is not working using the first method.
 You can turn on the Accessibility Keyboard and use the ESC key.
 So, follow our steps to turn on the Accessibility Keyboard.

 - Go to the System Preferences option and click Accessibility.

-- Now, click Keyboard and select Viewer, and then Select Enable Accessibility Keyboard.
+- Now, click Keyboard, select Viewer, and choose Enable Accessibility Keyboard.

 Method 3: Use Safe Mode

 Using Safe mode, try to fix the ESC (Escape) Key not Working on Mac.
 Restart your Mac in Safe Mode and resolve the issue.

 - Go to your Apple Menu on your Mac, click on About This Mac and click the Overview tab.